wheelroom/wheelroom/packages/boilerplate/README.md

 npm run wr:create-content
 ```

-Create the required graphql fragments for Gatsby.
+Create the required GraphQL fragments for Gatsby.
 You can overwrite the existing ones.

 ```
 npm run wr:create-fragments